 • No vehicle shall be parked in excess of the posted time limit (within any 24 hour period) in any of the visitor parking areas.
 Please check the signs posted in the visitor parking area for time limits.
 All vehicles parked in excess of the posted limits will be cited.
 Parking permits are not valid in these parking areas.

-Semester parking permits for students are $20 and are available to purchase at the Bookstore.
-Students and visitors may also purchase daily parking permits from $3.00 per day.
-These permits are available from the parking permit machines located throughout the campus parking lots.
-Exact change is needed when purchasing parking permits as these machines do not take credit cards or mobile payment.
+Student parking permits are $20 for the Fall and Spring semesters, and $7 for Winter and Summer sessions.
+Students and visitors may also purchase daily parking permits for $3.00 per day, available by scanning the Honk Mobile QR code located throughout the campus parking lots, or from the parking permit pay stations.
+The pay stations are cash only and require exact change when as these machines do not take credit cards or mobile payment.

 • Temporary parking permits are not available for current/past permit holders.

-• Machines are able to accept cash only: dollars bills, quarters, dimes, and nickels.
+• Machines accept cash only: $1 bills, quarters, dimes, and nickels.

 No vehicle shall be parked in excess of the posted time limit (within any 24-hour period) in any of the visitor parking areas.
 Please check the signs posted in the visitor parking area for time limits.
 All vehicles parked in excess of the posted limits will be cited.